sherzodcode/diary-API/readme.txt

 Today i got sick.
 Alhamdulillah.
 In Sha Allah , it's only good for me.
 And today Our president came to Urgench.
 Cus of that station was absolutely chaos.
 They took away phones and smart watches and so.
 I didn't like it .
 I came home early.
 I can't even code these days enough.
 I have to fix that problem.
+I started HBS project and In Sha Allah i'll finish that project tomorrow

 ////////